Labour Mobility Applicants

-- Proof of identification in the form of a copy of a valid passport identification page or other valid photo identification showing current legal name and issued by the federal or a provincial/territorial government of Canada.
+- Proof of identity by submitting a copy of a passport or other government-issued photo identification showing current legal name.

 - A non-refundable application processing fee of $200.
 This fee must accompany your application for registration and is applicable whether your application for registration is accepted, rejected/denied or incomplete.
 Please send payment by e-transfer to: firstname.lastname@example.org

 - A membership activation fee of $300.
 This fee is applicable each time a new membership is activated and will only be charged in the event your application for registration is approved.

 - An annual membership fee of $500 for full membership ($250 after August 31) or $300 ($150 after August 31) for non-practicing membership.
 This fee will only be applied when your application for registration is approved.

 - Once membership has been approved, a completed Database Form must be submitted.
 This form is required for government purposes and will be provided to you by the NBASLPA office.